 Cancer or bleeding disorders can cause abnormal or heavy periods.

 Certain medications and other medical conditions may cause excessive bleeding as well.
-Speak with your doctor if you’re taking anything to prevent blood clotting.
+You should consider speaking with a doctor if you are taking anything to prevent blood clotting.
 You should also mention if you have or suspect you may have:

 - thyroid issues

 - liver disease

 Certain risk factors may increase your chances of excessive menstrual bleeding.
 Since they may make menstrual symptoms worse, a doctor may not recommend copper IUDs for people with the following conditions: